Osiris-Team/Brome/README.md

 - Chrome is good, but sometimes opening a new tab and searching for something takes longer than necessary.
 Thats why Brome is always accessible via the shortcut CRTL/COMMAND + SHIFT + B or by clicking the Brome icon in the system tray.
 It also auto-fills your search bar with the previously copied text.

+### Contribute
+After cloning this repo, open a terminal in the repo root directory and enter `npm install` and then `npm run start` to build and launch Brome with latest code.